SIP Trunk Pricing in Australia: What You Should Actually Pay (2026)

 • IT management time

-Compare this to a fully managed hosted PBX at $30 to $55 per user per month.
-For under 15 users, a hosted PBX is almost always the lower total cost when IT overhead is included.
+Compare this to a fully managed cloud phone system at $30 to $55 per user per month.
+For under 15 users, a cloud phone system is almost always the lower total cost when IT overhead is included.
 For 20+ users with in-house IT capability, self-hosting with SIP trunks can be meaningfully cheaper.
 Run the numbers for your specific scale before deciding.
-See our SIP trunk vs hosted PBX cost comparison.
+See our SIP trunk vs cloud phone system cost comparison.

 What is a fair price for SIP trunking in Australia?